ClusterHQ/flocker/docs/config/configuring-authentication.rst

 #.
 Change the permissions on the folder and key file.

-   You will need to change the permissions on the folder, and the :file:`control-service.key` file:
+   You will need to change the permissions on the :file:`/etc/flocker` directory, and the :file:`control-service.key` file:

    .. prompt:: bash root@linuxbox:~/#

       chmod 0700 /etc/flocker
       chmod 0600 /etc/flocker/control-service.key

+#.
+Generate node authentication certificates.

+   .. note:: You will need to run the following command as many times as you have nodes.

+			 For example, if you have two nodes in your cluster, you will need to run this command twice.
+			 This step should be repeated on all nodes on the cluster, including the machine running the control service.

+   Run the following command in the same directory containing the certificate authority files you generated in the Step 1:

+   .. prompt:: bash $

+      flocker-ca create-node-certificate

+   This will create a :file:`.key` and a :file:`.key` file, which will look like :file:`8eab4b8d-c0a2-4ce2-80aa-0709277a9a7a.crt` and :file:`8eab4b8d-c0a2-4ce2-80aa-0709277a9a7a.key`.
+   The file names generated in this step will vary from these, as a UUID for a node is generated to uniquely identify it on the cluster and the files produced are named with that UUID.

 The Flocker CLI package includes the ``flocker-ca`` tool that is used to generate TLS certificate and key files that you will need to copy over to your nodes.